MYahiatene/Sales-Taxes/README.md

 ./mvnw spring-boot:run

 ```
-2. Start the frontend server in another terminal(in the root directory of the project folder) as soon as the backend server is started:
+2. Start the frontend server in another terminal(also in the root directory of the project folder) as soon as the backend server has started:
  ```
 npm run dev